ComposableFi/composable/docs/docs/products/pablo/cross-chain-DEX.md

 Picasso uses the, DotSama XCM channels and the Centauri IBC-Substrate bridge.
-XCM channels allow Picasso to connect to any parachain with DotSama where Pablo can be leveraged by other projects who would like a DEX for their tokens, bonding opportunities to increase POL and a platform to launch a LBP for launching tokens in a fair method whilst finding price discovery.
+XCM channels allow Picasso to connect to any parachain with DotSama where Pablo can be leveraged by other projects who would like a DEX for their tokens, bonding opportunities to increase POL and a platform to launch an LBP for launching tokens in a fair method whilst finding price discovery.

 The Centauri bridge allows Picasso to connect to the IBC-enabled blockchains.
 Initially bridging to the Cosmos